 - name, title, license number and state (if applicable), address, phone number, fax number, email address, and dated signature of evaluator qualified to make the diagnosis

 Documentation should be current; the age of the documentation required is generally dependent on the type of condition and whether the impact of the impairment on the student is fixed or changing.
-The following is a general guideline to appropriate documentation age;
+The following is a general guideline for appropriate documentation age;

 - Learning Disability: a full psychoeducational evaluation completed within the previous 5 years for a transfer student and 3 years for an incoming traditional undergraduate – please see specific requirements below.

-- Medical Disability: 5 to 7 years for a fixed condition or within the previous 3 to 6 months if a changing condition or within the previous 2 weeks to 2 months for a temporary medical condition.
+- Medical Disability: 5 to 7 years for a fixed condition within the previous 3 to 6 months if a changing condition or within the previous 2 weeks to 2 months for a temporary medical condition.

 - Physical: 5 to 7 years for a fixed condition within the previous 3 to 6 months if a changing condition or within the previous 2 weeks to 2 months for a temporary medical condition.